The Stage 1 reforms to the uniform defamation laws have received assent. The reforms commenced on 1 July 2021.

 - to enable notices and other documents to be sent to an email address specified by the respondent for the giving or service of documents.

-Contact one of our experienced lawyers NOW on (07) 3088 7973 to learn more about these important changes.
+Contact one of our experienced defamation lawyers in Brisbane NOW on (07) 3088 7973 to learn more about these important changes.